Work With Our Experienced Child Custody Lawyers in Grand Rapids

 Call Us At 616-369-7452 To Speak With One Of Our Custody Lawyers

-At Gordon & Hess, PLC, in Grand Rapids our attorneys are caring and compassionate without compromising our duty to aggressively protect your rights.
+At Gordon & Hess, PLC, in child custody lawyer Grand Rapids, are caring and compassionate without compromising our duty to aggressively protect your rights.
 We are highly experienced and have handled divorce, child custody and support cases throughout West Michigan.
 Let our family and divorce attorney team help you.
 Email us or call and schedule a free consultation to meet face-to-face to discuss your family law matter.
 We can help you chart the best course of action and start develop a winning game plan — including incorporating mediation options — to resolve your disputes from the start.